kralverde/ravencoin-stratum-proxy/README.md

 ## How To:

 First, install python and git.
-May sure they are installed properly by typing `python3 -V` and `git --version`
+May sure they are installed properly by running `python3 -V` and `git --version`

 Next, download this repo with `git clone https://github.com/kralverde/ravencoin-stratum-proxy.git`